 In connection with our Restructuring and our initial public offering we entered into a Transitional Services agreement with Kohlberg & Co. pursuant to which Kohlberg & Co. agreed to continue to provide us with accounting services, cash management and budgeting services, tax services, internal legal services, payroll administration and other human resource services and intellectual technology services for a period of up to six months from the date of our initial public offering (the "Transition Services Agreement").
-In addition, under this agreement and during this period, Kohlberg & Co. agreed to continue the participation of our employees in Kohlberg & Co.'s medical, dental, retirement and other benefit plans until they can be transitioned to similar plans of the Company and to continue to maintain the participation of the Company in Kohlberg & Co. insurance programs until the Company has established its own insurance programs.
-As of March 16, 2007, the transition period was near complete, and Kohlberg & Co. was only providing us with certain human resources services and tax services.
+In addition, under this agreement and during this period, Kohlberg & Co. agreed to continue the participation of our employees in Kohlberg & Co.'s medical, dental, retirement and other benefit plans until they can be transitioned to similar plans of the Company and to continue to maintain the participation of the Company in Kohlberg & Co.'s insurance programs until the Company has established its own insurance programs.
+As of April 24, 2007, the transition period was nearly complete and Kohlberg & Co. was only providing us with limited human resources services and tax services related to periods prior to our initial public offering.
 Kohlberg & Co. does not receive any fees under the Transition Services Agreement and receives only a reimbursement of expenses incurred in connection with providing the transition services.